code42/py42/docs/userguides/basics.md

 # py42 Basics

-Learning the basic of py42 will help you page through lists, access response items, and handle exceptions among other things when crafting Code42-related scripts.
+Learning the basics of py42 will help you page through lists, access response items, and handle exceptions among other things when crafting your own Code42-related scripts.

 ## Initialization